Adrigamer2950/osu-discord-widget/README.md

 # Requirements

-To use this tool, you MUST have:
+To use this tool, you MUST:

 - Know how to create a Widget in Discord.
 Follow [**Chloe Cinders' Tutorial**](https://chloecinders.com/blog/discord-widgets) to learn how to do that.
-- **osu!
+- Have your **osu!
 API Credentials** in order to fetch your profile data.
 Can be obtained in your [**osu!
 Account Settings**](https://osu.ppy.sh/home/account/edit#oauth).
 On the `OAuth` section, create a new `OAuth Application` (callback url doesn't matter) and copy the `Client ID` and `Client Secret`.
-- **Discord App Credentials** in order to actually send your data over to discord.
+- Have your **Discord App Credentials** in order to actually send your data over to discord.
 Obtained in the [**Discord Developer Portal**](https://discord.com/developers/applications).
 Create an application and get the `Application ID` and `Bot Token`